xinhaoc/14736-lab4-yyds/README.md

 * We will create a remote library from PRC call, an application library for validation/mine in blockchain, and a consensus library for managing clients status.
 * We will use Java as the programming language of our work.
 * We will need some third party packages:
-'java.io.ByteArrayOutputStream' for reading from the encoded bytes in blockchain
+`java.io.ByteArrayOutputStream`for reading from the encoded bytes in blockchain
 'java.util.Base64' for network encoding/decoding
 'org.json.JSONObject' and 'org.json.JSONArray' to read from the json format string in blockchain requests
 'java.net.*' from read/write from socket